psychopy/psychopy/docs/source/developers/localization.rst

 - If there are formatting arguments in the original string (``%s``, ``%(first)i``), the same number of arguments must also appear in the translation (but their order is not constrained to be the original order).
 If they are named (e.g., ``%(first)i``), that part should not be translated--here ``first`` is a python name.

-- If you think your translation might have room for improvement, indicate that its "fuzzy".
+- If you think your translation might have room for improvement, indicate that it is "fuzzy".
 (Saving Notes does not work for me on Mac, seems like a bug in poedit.)

 - After making a new translation, saving it in poedit will save the .po file and also make an associated .mo file.
 You need to update the .mo file if you want to see your changes reflected in PsychoPy.